-- Applicants must be available one day a week (Monday-Friday) from 9am-4pm.
+- Applicants must be available one full day a week (Monday-Friday) from 9am-4pm.
 Both campuses have limited half day weekend availability.

-- Applicants will need to comply with the dress code which includes a purchase a volunteer polo shirt for $10 to wear with khaki pants.
+- Applicants will need to comply with the dress code which includes the purchase of a volunteer polo shirt for $10 to wear with khaki pants.

 - Applicants will need to attend a mandatory orientation session.

 Application Process and Required Forms

-- Complete the Application and Questionnaire sheet online.
+- Complete the online application.
+The application includes several short answer essays.
 One sentence per question is not sufficient.
 If all questions are not answered, your application will not be considered.

-- After your application is received, you may be contacted for a personal interview by April or May.
+- After your application is received, you may be contacted for a personal interview.
 Unfortunately due to the volume of applicants we are unable to interview all candidates.

 - If you are selected for an interview, please come prepared with what day(s) of the week you are available to volunteer for the summer.
-Chapel Hill interviews are held at Volunteer Services, ground Floor, N.C.
-Memorial Hospital.
-UNC Hospitals Hillsborough Campus interviews are held at the 430 Waterstone Drive of Hillsborough in the Volunteer Services office on the ground Floor.
+Chapel Hill interviews are held at Volunteer Services, ground floor, N.C.
+Memorial Hospital, 101 Manning Drive.
+Hillsborough Campus interviews are held at Hillsborough Hospital, 430 Waterstone Drive, in the Volunteer Services Office on the first floor.